pepper-seattle/fend-nmp/README.md

 Location information/maps are pulled from the [Google Maps API](https://developers.google.com/maps/documentation/) and the [Foursquare API](https://developer.foursquare.com/).
 Location images are pulled from the [Google Street View API](https://developers.google.com/maps/documentation/streetview/intro).

+You will need to install Node and NPM to get going.

 ## Available Scripts

 In the project directory, you can run: